Data shows that prioritizing DEI may be the key to retaining employees

 Listen to employees—and take action

 The best way to find out if employees expect more from your DEI initiatives is to ask.
 How do they perceive your progress?
 What changes do they want to see?
 Are they eager for more opportunities related to mentorship, employee resource groups, or cultural celebrations?
-Find out how you can do more to “walk the walk” of your DEI values by taking action based on employee feedback.
+Find out how you can do more to “walk the talk” of your DEI values by taking action based on employee feedback.

 1Methodology: This Momentive study was conducted Apr 8-18, 2021 among a national sample of 8,233 adults.
 Data were weighted for age, race, sex, education, and geography using the Census Bureau’s American Community Survey to reflect the demographic composition of the United States.